<input class="in" type="text">

 defi.on(object, 'someevent', handler);

-Where the list of events separated by spaces can be passed to.
+Where the list of events can be passed to.

 Events can be fired with trigger method.